r-gaia-cs/board/subcommittees/mentoring/Micro-Lesson_Implementation.md

 ### Mentor Requirements
 Estimating an average of 80 people completing instructor training.
-The program outlined below will require, at most, 8 Mentors (Software Carpentry or Data Carpentry Instructors who have taught 3 or more lessons in the previous 12 months).
+The program outlined below will require, at minimum, 8 Mentors (Software Carpentry or Data Carpentry Instructors who have taught 3 or more lessons in the previous 12 months).
 Each Mentor will be responsible for a maximum of 10 individuals who have recently completed instructor training, herein referred to as trainees.
-For this program to be successful, each Mentor will have to commit a maximum of ~ 9 - 10 hours over 3 months.
+For this program to be successful, each Mentor will have to commit a maximum of ~30 hours over 3 months (see the table at the end of this document).

 ### Micro-lesson topic requirements
 The trainees assigned to each mentor will focus their micro-lesson on the same topic